Here are the steps in the Exploratory system. Let's dive in!

 Season Updates

-In the weeks before a season start, we update our routecards based on our recces.
+In the weeks before a season start, we update our Routecards based on our recces.
 We are looking for changes to the trail such as landslips over Winter, changes in the routing of the path (newly-made stretches or adoption of different local paths), changes in local bus routes, and the incidence of snow.
 This last factor, snow, is crucial on our Alpine routes where late Spring snow falls can make cols risky to cross.
 An example is the Tour du Mont Blanc, where each year we make our explorations in mid-late June.
 Where changes are substantial, or the route has some considerations to impart, we post or email a Season Update sheet to clients before their trip.

 Trade knowledge